miket7f/miket7f.github.io/pages/E Outputs.md

 On the other hand, we could use a flash memory chip.
 Those come with the advantage of being directly soldered to the PCB, which makes them less prone to vibrations, as there is no plugged connection.
 Further, it allows them to be neater, contributing to a smaller PCB footprint.
 On the contrary, reading them out can be more complex to do.
 A good design practice is to add a flash memory chip as a second source of flight data storage for redundancy.

 A final method we have not yet mentioned is to use the microcontroller's flash memory to store flight data.
+The ESP32-WROOM-32-N8, for example, already features an internal 8MB Flash memory, which we could use for flight data storage.
 We did implement this methodology on the Buffalo performance flight computer design.

 ## Level 2 - Indicator
+### Lecture
+Indicators are crucial components in flight computers, providing essential feedback through visual and acoustic signals.
+In this lecture, we will explore various types of indicators.

+We will start by learning about LEDs, including the need for and calculation of a current-limiting resistor.
+We will also cover the RGB LED, a versatile form of LED that allows for the creation of various colors.

+Next, we'll delve into driver ICs, focusing on both low-side and high-side drivers, to manage current and control multiple LEDs effectively.

+We will then examine buzzers, exploring the differences between active and passive types and their applications.

+Finally, we will discuss speakers and audio amplifiers, highlighting how they produce a range of sounds and how audio amplifiers like the MAX98357 can enhance audio performance in flight computers.
 #### LED
 The first and easiest output to set up is an LED.
 LEDs are invaluable in flight computers for providing visual indications to the user.
-They can show that the board is powered on, indicate current flight states, and serve various other signaling purposes.
+They can indicated that the board is powered on, illustrate current flight states, and serve various other signaling purposes.

 An LED (Light Emitting Diode) is a diode that emits light when current flows through it in the forward direction.
-Similar to other diodes, an LED is not conductive in reverse bias.
 When the applied voltage reaches the LED's forward voltage, the LED becomes conductive and lights up.
 The forward voltage is the specific voltage at which the LED begins to emit light in forward bias.

 The forward voltage varies based on the LED's color:
 - A red LED typically has a forward voltage of 1.8-2.2V.